 Day 4: KUALA LUMPUR, PETRONAS TOWER, BATU CAVES, CITY CENTRE

-07:00 am – ETA to KL, Head to Hotel leave our baggage, Breakfast, Batu Cave, City Centre, Expore City, Lunch
+07:00 am – ETA to KL (Berjaya Time Square), Head to Hotel leave our baggage, Breakfast, Batu Cave, City Centre, Explore City, Lunch

-03:00 pm – ET to check in, Rest, Explore Hotel Ameneties, Central Park
+03:00 pm – ET to check in, Rest, Explore Hotel Amenities, Central Park

 07:00 pm – Dinner, Kuala Lumpur at Night, Petronas Tower, Back To Hotel, Rest

 07:00 am – Breakfast, Enjoy hotel amenities, Pack things ready to back to SG (Optional: Pasalubong Centres/Mall)

 9:30 am – Ready for departure from KL (Berjaya Time Square – Pick up) to Legoland Malaysia